 On Thursday night, a federal court in Virginia struck down the state's ban on same-sex marriage.
-Although the ruling follows similar decisions in Oklahoma and Utah, it stands out for its celebratory tone and its stirring portrayal of marriage equality as a fundamental right.
+The ruling follows similar decisions in Oklahoma and Utah, but it stands out for its celebratory tone and its stirring portrayal of marriage equality as a fundamental right.
 US District Judge Arenda L. Wright Allen found that allowing same-sex marriage, like abolishing slavery and extending suffrage to women, was part of American’s ongoing expansion of constitutional rights to people who had been unjustly excluded.
 In her words, "We have arrived upon another moment in history when We the People becomes more inclusive, and our freedom more perfect."

 Below is an excerpt from her opinion:

 The plaintiffs [two same-sex couples] ask for nothing more than to exercise a right that is enjoyed by the vast majority of Virginia's adult citizens.
 They seek simply the same right that is currently enjoyed by heterosexual individuals: the right to make a public commitment to form an exclusive relationship and create a family with a partner with whom the person shares an intimate and sustaining emotional bond.
 This right is deeply rooted in the nation's history and implicit in the concept of ordered liberty because it protects an individual's ability to make deeply personal choices about love and family free from government interference.